MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 # Estimate the cost of your Azure Data Explorer cluster with the pricing calculator

 Azure Data Explorer provides a [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer) to estimate the cost of your cluster.
-The estimate is calculated from an auto-selected set of components or from components you manually select and configure.
+The estimate is based on specifications such as estimated data ingestion and engine workload.
 As you make changes to the configuration, the price estimate also changes so you can understand the cost implications of your configuration choices.

 This article explains each of the components of the calculator and gives tips and resources along the way to help you make better decisions about how to configure your cluster.

 ## How it works

 You set the the region, environment, and estimated data ingestion of your cluster.
-Then, based on auto-selected or manually-selected specifications, the calculator estimates a monthly cost for each of the following components:
+Then, the calculator estimates a monthly cost based on auto-selected or manually-selected specifications in each of the following components:

 * Engine instances
 * Data management instances